simp/pupmod-simp-simp_pki_service/README.md

 ### The simp-puppet-pki subordinate CA

 This CA is the new root for all `puppet` operations in the infrastructure.
-The `puppet` CA will no longer be used and certificates from this new CA will be used in place of the traditional `puppet` certificates in accordance with the [External CA Support](https://puppet.com/docs/puppet/latest/config_ssl_external_ca.html) documentation from Puppet, Inc.
+The goal of this is that the `puppet` CA will no longer be used and certificates from this new CA will be used in place of the traditional `puppet` certificates in accordance with the
+[External CA Support](https://puppet.com/docs/puppet/latest/config_ssl_external_ca.html)
+documentation from Puppet, Inc.